anddimario/interstellar-js/README.md

-# INUTILE
+# INTERSTELLAR
 Http server that exec cmd and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language.
-You can use a middleware feature to create a chain of functions
+You can use middleware feature as chain of functions.
+Tested with: gravity, rust, php and bash.
+It's an experiment to define a flexible microservices proxy.

 ### Requirements
 Node.JS and redis